Endre-Tonnessen/Granule-Explorer-Visualization-Tool/readme.md

     shiny run app.py

-When developing add the `--reload` for live refreshes/updating.
+When developing add the `--reload` flag for live refreshes/updating.